Choosing the correct frame rate for your final delivery is very important.

 You can’t change your existing timeline’s fps (frames per second); however, you can create a new timeline, set your required frame rate, and copy all the clips from your existing timeline to the new one.

-How to Change the Timeline Frame Rate in Resolve?
+DaVinci Resolve Change Timeline Frame Rate (+Fixes)

 If you are facing many issues related to changing frame rates in DaVinci Resolve, then I’d highly recommend the below-detailed guide with pictures: